JChiaHH/Semantic-Segmentation-Driven-Robot-Inclusivity/ModelTraining_README.md

 ### B3.
 Test on an S3DIS test area

+For PointTransformer, this `--split test` command is also the inference command after a raw cloud has already been converted into S3DIS-style `Area_* / room_*` chunks.
+Do not try to run one full construction-site cloud directly through the model.
+Transformer inference is VRAM-heavy, and full-cloud inference can cause the GPU to run out of memory.

 The legacy workflow used `test_area_idx=3`.
 Adjust it to match the area you reserved during dataset preparation.